mitre/kvh_geo_fog_3d/PACKAGING.md

 2) Edit and fix up CHANGELOG.rst

 This should be done in an editor.
-You need to manually put in your release number and date, in ISO 8601 format (YYYY-MM-DD).
+You need to manually put in your release number that you're bumping **TO** as well as the date in
+ISO 8601 format (YYYY-MM-DD).

 An example of a good changelog is here: https://github.com/ros-infrastructure/ros_buildfarm/blob/master/CHANGELOG.rst